mworlds/movingworlds/posts/Masquerade-Caribbean-Issue.md

 ---
+title: "Masquerade Caribbean Issue"
-title: "Masquerade: Caribbean Issue"
+title-override: "Masquerade: Caribbean Issue"
 date: '2003-9-01'
-description: ""
+description: "The contributions in this issue re-enact the dazzling array of colours and forms that are integral to the Caribbean masquerade.
+The issue’s specific concern is the re-reading and re-evaluation of Caribbean literature with attentiveness to the ‘lived realities’ of the region and to innovative experiments with language and form."
 categories:
-  - 'volume/3'
+  - 'volumes/3'
   - 'issue'
 tags:
  - Shirley Chew